pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 # Input:
 - Number of data sets, which users need to specify on line 5 in `Bayesian_main.R`.
 - Length of the time series of each data set, which needs to be specified in line 9.
 - Read the concatenated data file in ".mat" format, which needds to be specified in line 8.
 [NM: How can users concatenate their data?
-Want to clarify for users.]
+Want to clarify for users.][PK: I have added one more section for this concatenation]

 # Output:
 - `h_J_value.mat`, which contains the estimated parameter values.
-Each row of this file corresponds to a participant in the format [h_1,h_2,...,h_N,J_12,J_13,J_(N-1),N].
+Each row of this file corresponds to a participant in the format $[h_1,h_2,...,h_N,J_12,J_13,\dots,J_(N-1),N]$.
 [NM: Can you typeset this properly.
 Underscore is a latex notion.
 I want it to look h and J in italic and 1, 12, 13 etc. in subscripts.
 In a related vein, does markdown have a functionality to use latex (math) commands?
 You can sort it out yourself.]